Russia 'starts to withdraw' forces from Syria

 The decision to cut Russia's military presence in Syria was made by Putin at the recommendation of his Defense Minister Sergei Shoigu on December 29, according to Russia's state-run agency Sputnik.

-If the ceasefire holds, peace negotiations are slated to take place in late January in Kazakhstan.
+If the ceasefire holds, peace negotiations are slated to take place in late January in Astana, Kazakhstan.

 But rebel groups have complained of "Syrian regime violations" since the ceasefire came into force December 30 and warned that they could boycott the talks if they continue.